We Welcome Your Application to Join Us!

 Near Camden, we’ll kayak and then head to Katahdin.
-Kayaking with guides is an ideal way to experience coastal Maine—it’s a beautiful, fun change of pace.
-After a day of kayaking, we’ll hike to the top of Mount Katahdin, Maine’s tallest mountain and the northern terminus of the Appalachian Trail.
+Kayaking with guides is an ideal way to experience coastal Maine — it’s a beautiful, fun change of pace.
+After a two-day kayaking excursion, we’ll hike to the top of Mount Katahdin, Maine’s tallest mountain and the peak where the Appalachian Trail ends.
 This is the challenge our group has been preparing for since our first days together.
 This is where we will put it all together.

 In the end, Maine Coast Explorer is about more than the activities, more than the places.
 Just as with every Overland trip, Maine Coast Explorer is about the challenges and the accomplishments, the friendships and the fun.